 4. Use and manage your account responsibly

 As soon as your new Capital on Tap Business Credit Card arrives in your mailbox, you can activate it and start using it for purchases.
 Just remember to make at least the minimum payment by your due date to keep your account open and in good standing.
-The late fee on the account is a low $29 (compared with fees on other credit cards, which can reach $40).
-But late payments might have other consequences, like damaging your credit score or the issuer closing your account.
+The late fee on the account is a low $29 (compared with fees on other credit cards, which can reach up to $40).
+But late payments might have other consequences, like damaging your credit score or prompting the issuer to close your account.

-Of course, the best way to manage your credit card accounts—both business and personal—is to pay off your statement balance in full each month.
-This smart credit management habit can help you avoid expensive interest charges (especially since the APR for some Capital on Tap cardholders could be as high as 34.99%).
+Of course, the best way to manage your credit card accounts — both business and personal — is to pay off your statement balance in full each month.
+This smart credit management habit can help you avoid expensive interest charges (especially since the APR for some Capital on Tap cardholders could be as high as 35.99 percent).

 5. Earn cash back